 Synthetic versions of the gut hormone GLP-1 (glucagon-like peptide-1), engineered to last much longer than the natural form.
 Native GLP-1 is destroyed in about two minutes; pharmaceutical GLP-1 peptides have half-lives from 13 hours to 7 days.
 They bind the same receptors and produce the same biological effects — appetite suppression, insulin enhancement, gastric emptying delay — at clinically useful durations.

-Which GLP-1 produces the most weight loss?
+Which GLP-1 shows the most weight loss in trials?

 What's the difference between GLP-1, GIP, and glucagon receptor agonism?